rolanrod/DoRA-4782-Final-Project/README.md

 ## Chris's favorite ideas:
 - ViT (on sign up sheet)
 - A Watermark for Large Language Models (on sign up sheet)
+- Images that Sound (on sign up sheet, but looks potentially challenging)